 Scenarios

-In CNAME record mode, if you use security software such as SafeDog or Yunsuo for your origin server, you must add the back-to-origin CIDR blocks of WAF to the IP address whitelist of the security software.
-This way, the security software does not block the normal traffic forwarded by WAF to the origin server.
+In CNAME Record mode, if your origin server has configured security group rules, firewall rules, or other access control policies, or if you use security software such as SafeDog or Yunsuo, you must add the back-to-origin CIDR blocks of WAF to the IP address whitelist of the security software.
+This ensures the security software does not block normal traffic forwarded by WAF to the origin server.

 Obtain the back-to-origin CIDR blocks of WAF